sunfounder/thales_kit/docs/source/Colorful Light.rst

 Colorful Light
 ==============================================

 As we know, light can be superimposed.
-For example, blue light plus green light will produce cyan light, and red light plus green light will produce yellow light.
+For example, mix blue light and green light give cyan light, red light and green light give yellow light.
 This is called "The additive method of color mixing".

 * `Additive color - Wikipedia <https://en.wikipedia.org/wiki/Additive_color>`_